Great Start Collaborative presents community partners with awards - Leader Publications

 “Chanda has been an active advocate for parents and their children in Cass County, as well as the Tri-County area,” Carter said.
 “Chanda started her journey as a parent and is well equipped to be an advocate for them.
 She is an active Cass GSC member and sits on many GSC workgroups, including Capacity Development, Equity Task Force, and Access and Outreach, working on getting families the needed resources and how to access them.
 Chanda plays an active role in making parents feel comfortable in taking the lead on the policy council and is an active listener in the support and advocacy of parents.
 Anytime Chanda is asked to contribute in the support to families and children, she jumps into action.”

 A graduate of Western Michigan University, Hillman has a master’s degree in public administration.
 She first volunteered as a policy council member when her children were students in the Gobles Head Start classroom and then was hired as a part-time recruiter in 2016.
-Since 2016, Chanda has held the positions of recruiter, recruiting manager, ERSEA manager and family services director.
+Since 2016, Hillman has held the positions of recruiter, recruiting manager, ERSEA manager and family services director.
 In 2018, she began her current position as executive director of Tri-Count Head Start.

 Also awarded Wednesday was Brent Holcomb, the current superintendent of the Lewis Cass Intermediate School District.
 He received the Community Advocacy Award, which is awarded each year to an individual or organization that advocates for all families and children across the community.